A symbolic kernel

 Many centuries ago, in Italy it was a tradition to sprinkle almonds on newlyweds to bless them with fecundity.
 A slightly modified version of this old tradition still exists: in Italy and Greece it is customary for married couples to present to their wedding guests with five beautifully wrapped sugared almonds as favours.
 The number stands for the five good wishes for the bride and groom: happiness, prosperity, health, fertility and a long life.
 Such a sweet gesture!
 And if you happen to be invited to an Italian wedding, don’t worry – you won’t be committing a faux-pas by eating your almond favours, but you will be doing yourself a favour!

-One hundred grams of almonds contain 25.6 grams of proteins, 6.5 grams of carbohydrates and 52.1 grams of fat.
-(1) And that’s not all: almonds are a fantastic source of fibre, magnesium, manganese and vitamins E and B2.
-(2) They even contain the trace elements zinc, selenium and iron.
-(2) A large proportion of the fatty acids in almonds are mono- and polyunsaturated fatty acids.
-(2) And if that isn’t enough to get you running to stock up, these all-round superstars are a great snack for in between.
+A small handful of almonds contains six grams of high-quality protein, two grams of carbohydrates and only 14 grams of fat.
+And that’s not all: almonds are a fantastic source of fibre, magnesium, manganese and vitamins E and B2.
+They even contain the trace elements zinc, selenium and fluorine.
+Pregnant women benefit from the high content of folic acid.
+A large proportion of the fatty acids in almonds are healthy mono- and polyunsaturated fatty acids.
+And if that isn’t enough to get you running to stock up, almonds can also help you lose weight.
+How?
+These all-round superstars are a great snack and they make you feel fuller for longer.
 High time to incorporate almonds in your daily snacking routine!

 Almond oil has been used for centuries as a natural skin treatment, and specifically to target lines and wrinkles.
 The oil contains a host of antioxidants that can help to improve the skin’s moisture content.
 Minor skin damage, like a sunburn – one of the most widespread causes of premature skin ageing – recovers faster if you apply almond oil.